jina-ai/jina/docs/chapters/101/README.md

 <img align="left" src="img/ILLUS8.png?raw=true" alt="Jina 101 Pod, Copyright by Jina AI Limited" title="Jina 101 Pod, Copyright by Jina AI Limited" hspace="10" width="30%"/>

-The world is more than just one family though.
-You may want several families of Executors doing different things, each with their own Pea.
-These Peas need to be organized - and just like Mother Nature, we do that with **Pods**.
+So now you've got lots of Peas talking to each other and rolling all over the place.
+How can you organize them?
+Nature uses **Pods**, and so do we.

-A Pod is a group of Peas with the same property <span style="color:ff0000">Does this mean they perform the same task, or are different subtasks of one larger task?</span>, running in parallel on a local host or over the network.
+A Pod is a group of Peas with the same property **Does this mean they perform the same task, or are different subtasks of one larger task?**, running in parallel on a local host or over the network.
 A Pod provides a single network interface for its Peas, making them look like one single Pea from the outside.
 Beyond that, a Pod adds further control, scheduling, and context management to the Peas.

-<br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>

 <br/><br/><br/><br/><br/><br/>